bigearth/bitblog/_posts/2018-04-01-complete-transaction-setup.md

 transactionBuilder.addOutput('bitcoincash:qpuax2tarq33f86wccwlx8ge7tad2wgvqgjqlwshpw', amount);
 ```

-Next we need to do another `for` loop but this time we're going to derive the `i`th sibling HDNode which we sent the satoshis to in the 1-to-many tx.
+Next we need to do another `for` loop and derive the `i`th sibling HDNode which we sent the satoshis to in the 1-to-many tx.

 We have to finish adding all the inputs before we can sign the tx which is why we have two successive `for` loops.